osrg/namazu/README.md

 [![Coverage Status](https://coveralls.io/repos/github/osrg/namazu/badge.svg?branch=master)](https://coveralls.io/github/osrg/namazu?branch=master)
 [![Go Report Card](https://goreportcard.com/badge/github.com/osrg/namazu)](https://goreportcard.com/report/github.com/osrg/namazu)

-Earthquake is a programmable fuzzy scheduler for testing real implementations of distributed system (such as ZooKeeper).
+Namazu is a programmable fuzzy scheduler for testing real implementations of distributed system (such as ZooKeeper).

 Blog: [http://osrg.github.io/earthquake/](http://osrg.github.io/earthquake/)

-Earthquakes permutes Java function calls, Ethernet packets, Filesystem events, and injected faults in various orders so as to find implementation-level bugs of the distributed system.
+Namazus permutes Java function calls, Ethernet packets, Filesystem events, and injected faults in various orders so as to find implementation-level bugs of the distributed system.
-Earthquake can also control non-determinism of the thread interleaving (by calling `sched_setattr(2)` with randomized parameters).
+Namazu can also control non-determinism of the thread interleaving (by calling `sched_setattr(2)` with randomized parameters).
-So Earthquake can be also used for testing standalone multi-threaded software.
+So Namazu can be also used for testing standalone multi-threaded software.

-Basically, Earthquake permutes events in a random order, but you can write your [own state exploration policy](doc/arch.md) (in Golang) for finding deep bugs efficiently.
+Basically, Namazu permutes events in a random order, but you can write your [own state exploration policy](doc/arch.md) (in Golang) for finding deep bugs efficiently.

 ## Found/Reproduced Bugs
  * ZooKeeper: